kjh1980/MoEngage-Docs/iOS.rst

 Open the settings page in the MoEngage Dashboard, under the App Settings tab, following the steps for uploading the key.

-1. Select the environment , sandbox or production
+1. Select the environment, sandbox or production
 2. Upload the pem file which contains both certificate and key information.
 3. Enter the password for the key.